CloudLabsAI-Azure/hack-to-skill/intelligent-it-support-assistant/challenge1.md

 - The web app is accessible without authentication.
 - Validation passes successfully.

-## Additional Resources:
+## Additional Resources

 - [Microsoft Copilot Studio Documentation](https://learn.microsoft.com/en-us/microsoft-copilot-studio/)
 - [Connect knowledge sources in Copilot Studio](https://learn.microsoft.com/en-us/microsoft-copilot-studio/knowledge)

 ## Conclusion

 You have built the foundational layer of the IT Support Assistant Copilot that can answer FAQs intelligently using Copilot Studio.
-In the next challenge, you’ll integrate **Power Automate** for ticket creation and escalation workflows.
+In the next challenge, you'll integrate Power Automate for ticket creation and escalation workflows.